encima/supacron/README.md

 - You can customize some Postgres settings, such as `max_parallel_workers` using the [Supabase CLI](https://supabase.com/docs/guides/database/custom-postgres-config#cli-configurable-settings)
 - Testing different values of X
 - Running on different [instance sizes](https://supabase.com/docs/guides/platform/compute-and-disk)

+## Running

+There are multiple ways to run through these scenarios.

+### Scripting

+Using the `scripts` folder, you can apply each scenario using `psql`, running for a period of time and then stopping it with `drop_jobs.sql`.
+For example:

+    - `psql "$CONN_STRING" -f scripts/2_many_crons_one_function.sql`
+    - leave to run for X minutes
+    - `psql "$CONN_STRING" -f scripts/drop_jobs.sql`
+    - `psql "$CONN_STRING" -f scripts/get_job_details.sql`

+### Branching

+Each scenario can be created as a separate branch within a Supabase project.
+Follow the [Branching](https://supabase.com/docs/guides/deployment/branching) guide first and integrate with your github repo.
+For each branch, you will then need to add the scenario script as a migration.
+For example:

+    - `git checkout -b scenario/many_crons`
+    - `supabase migrations new many_crons`
+    - copy `scripts/1_many_crons.sql` into the new migration file
+    - commit the file and push, then open a new PR
+    - repeeat for each scenario and close the PRs when the tests are run.